MdAliAhnaf/ML-Classification_Regression/README.md

         - `Naive Bayes`
         - `LGBMClassifier`
         - `CatBoostClassifier`
-    - Combined predictions using a `Voting Classifier` with soft voting.
+    - **Ensemble Classifier**: A Voting Classifier is implemented to combine predictions from multiple classifiers using soft voting for better performance.
-    - Addressed class imbalance using `SMOTE` to oversample the minority class for each fold.
+    - **Cross-Validation with SMOTE**: Cross-validation is performed using SMOTE to address class imbalance.
+SMOTE oversamples the minority class in each fold.
+Addressed class imbalance using `SMOTE` to oversample the minority class for each fold.
+    - **Resampling**: The training data is oversampled to create a balanced dataset for final model training.

-3. **Model Evaluation:**
+4. **Model Evaluation:**
-    - Evaluated classifier performance based on accuracy scores.
+    - The classifiers are evaluated on accuracy and other relevant metrics using cross-validation.
+    - The best-performing classifier from the cross-validation is retrained on the entire dataset.
     - Generated a classification report detailing precision, recall, and F1-score.

 ### Results
+- **Best Model**: The best classifier was evaluated using a classification report that demonstrated high accuracy across all classes.

+### Best Classifier
+- For the classification task, **XGBoost** was selected as the best classifier, and the classification report was generated solely based on its performance.

 #### Classification Report
 | Class | Precision | Recall | F1-Score | Support |
 |-------|-----------|--------|----------|---------|